czyys/dustforceguide/README.md

 ![10.webp](Resources/10.webp)

 \
 Dustworth does the same inputs as Dustman and Dustgirl, but the setup is considerably more difficult.
-The airjump has to be inputted very quickly, otherwise you'll be too high to downdash immediately and be able to get the boost.
+The airjump has to be inputted very quickly, otherwise you'll be too high to downdash immediately and still be able to get the boost.

 ![11.webp](Resources/11.webp)